balenaltd/handbook/Summit-recordings-playlist.md

 * Vision Week 2021 - [Being a Product Builder at balena](https://drive.google.com/file/d/1_rsp0RZLFugi7B3eCZsjHsCPae7vbTxP/view?usp=sharing)
 {starts at 15m15s}

-You can learn more about some of our core values and approaches which have led to the Product Builder definition.
+Not essential to watch, but helpful if you want to learn more about some of our core values and approaches which have shaped the Product Builder concept:

 * Summit 2019 - [Values & Structures](https://drive.google.com/file/d/1slCHFPg6AwIEtuIV1Ra_nnGJTdXR9X8f/view?usp=sharing)